mesosphere/dcos-commons/docs/pages/ops-guide.md

 The flow for deploying a new service works as follows:

 1. First, the steps handled by the DC/OS cluster itself:
     1. The user runs `dcos package install <pkg>` in the DC/OS CLI, or clicks `Install` for a given package in the DC/OS Dashboard.
     1. A request is sent to the Cosmos packaging service to deploy the requested package, along with a set of configuration options.
     1. Cosmos creates a Marathon app definition by rendering the package's `marathon.json.mustache` with the configuration options provided in the request.
 In the case of an SDK service, this app represents the service's Scheduler.
 Cosmos queries Marathon to create the app.
     1. Marathon launches the service's Scheduler somewhere in the cluster, using the rendered app definition provided by Cosmos.
     1. The service Scheduler is launched.
 From this point onwards, the deployment is being handled by the SDK.

 The service Scheduler's `main()` function is run like any other Java application.
-At this point the Scheduler has the following state to bootstrap from:
+At this point the Scheduler has the following state to start from:
 - `svc.yml` template representing the service configuration.
 - Environment variables provided by Marathon, to be applied onto the `svc.yml` template.
 - Any custom logic implemented by the service developer in their Main function (we'll be assuming this is left with defaults for the purposes of this explanation)

 1. The Scheduler uses the above pieces to bootstrap itself into a running service as follows:
     1. The `svc.yml` template is rendered using the environment variables provided by Marathon.
     1. The rendered `svc.yml` "Service Spec" contains the host/port for the Zookeeper instance which the Scheduler uses for persistent configuration/state storage.
 The default is `master.mesos:2181`, but may be manually configured to use a different Zookeeper instance.
 The Scheduler always stores its information under a ZK node named `dcos-service-<svcname>`.
     1. The scheduler connects to that Zookeeper instance and checks to see if it's previously stored a Mesos Framework ID for itself.
         - If the Framework ID is present, the Scheduler will attempt to reconnect to Mesos using that ID.
 This may result in a "Framework has been removed" error if Mesos doesn't recognize that Framework ID, indicating an incomplete uninstall.
         - If the Framework ID is not present, the Scheduler will attempt to register with Mesos as a Framework.
 Assuming this is successful, the resulting Framework ID is then immediately stored.
 1. Now that the Scheduler has registered as a Mesos Framework, it is able to start interacting with Mesos and receiving offers.
 When this begins, Schedulers using the SDK will begin running the [Offer Cycle](#offer-cycle) and deploying the service.
 See that section for more information.
     1. The Scheduler retrieves its deployed task state from Zookeeper and finds that there are tasks which should be launched (all of the tasks, in fact, as this is the first launch).
     1. The Scheduler proceeds to deploy those missing tasks through the Mesos offer cycle, using a [Deployment Plan](#plans) to determine the ordering of that deployment.
 1. Once the Scheduler has launched the missing tasks, its current configuration should match the desired configuration defined by the "Service Spec" extracted from `svc.yml`.
     1. The Scheduler will tell Mesos to suspend sending new offers as there's nothing to be done.
     1. The Scheduler effectively idles until it receives an RPC from Mesos notifying of a task status change, or an RPC from an end user against one of its HTTP APIs, or until it's killed by Marathon as the result of a configuration change.

 ### Reconfiguration

 The flow for reconfiguring a running service works as follows:

 1. First, the steps handled by the DC/OS cluster itself:
     1. The user edits the Scheduler's environment variables, either via the DC/OS Dashboard's Services section, or via Marathon directly (at `yourcluster.com/marathon`).
     1. Marathon kills the current Scheduler and launches a new Scheduler with the updated environment variables.

-As with initial install above, the Scheduler is re-launched with the same three pieces it had before:
+As with initial install above, at this point the Scheduler is re-launched with the same three sources of information it had before:
 - `svc.yml` template
 - New environment variables
 - Custom logic implemented by the service developer (if any)